-If you are disabled and are intending to adapt your home for easier access than you could be eligible for a Disabled Facilities Grants.
-Typical home improvements include bathroom or kitchen improvements/alterations.
+If you are disabled and are intending to adapt your home for easier access then you could be eligible for a Disabled Facilities Grant.
+Typical home improvements that can be made using a DFG include bathroom or kitchen alterations.

 Basic Eligibility Criteria